 (f) “Demand response” means a reduction in demand for limited intervals of time, such as during peak electricity usage or emergency conditions.

+(g) “Demand response program” means a utility program designed to implement demand response.

+(h) “Demand response program costs” means the direct and indirect costs of a demand response program.

+(i) “Electricity supplier” has the same meaning as set forth in IC 8-1-8.5-10(a).

-(g) “Demand response program” means a utility program designed to implement demand response.(h) “End-use” means the light, heat, cooling, refrigeration, motor drive, microwave energy, video or audio signal, computer processing, electrolytic process, or other useful work produced by equipment using electricity.
+(j) “End-use” means the light, heat, cooling, refrigeration, motor drive, microwave energy, video or audio signal, computer processing, electrolytic process, or other useful work produced by equipment using electricity.

-(i) “Energy efficiency” means reduced energy use for a comparable or improved level of energy service.
+(k) “Energy efficiency” means reduced energy use for a comparable or improved level of energy service.

-(j) “Energy efficiency plan” means a utility’s filing with the commission under this rule as required by IC 8-1-8.5-10(g).
+(l) “Energy efficiency plan” means a utility’s filing with the commission under this rule as required by IC 8-1-8.5-10(h).

+(m) “Energy efficiency program” means a utility program designed primarily to implement energy efficiency.

+(n) “Energy efficiency program costs” means the direct and indirect costs of an energy efficiency program or demand response program, including, but not limited to, costs associated with EM&V, reasonable lost revenues, and reasonable financial incentives.

-(k) “Energy efficiency program” means a utility program designed primarily to implement energy efficiency.(l) “Energy service” means the light, heat, motor drive, and other service for which a customer purchases electricity from the utility.
+(o) “Energy service” means the light, heat, motor drive, and other service for which a customer purchases electricity from the utility.

-(m) “Engineering estimate” means a calculated estimate of energy (kWh) and demand (kW) resulting from demand response program or energy efficiency program, accounting for dynamic interactions between or amount them.
+(p) “Engineering estimate” means a calculated estimate of energy (kWh) and demand (kW) resulting from demand response program or energy efficiency program, accounting for dynamic interactions between or amount them.

-(n) “Evaluation, measurement, and verification” or “EM&V” means the independent application of methods and processes used to assess the performance of one or more energy efficiency programs, demand response programs, or both.
+(q) “Evaluation, measurement, and verification” or “EM&V” means the independent application of methods and processes used to assess the performance of one or more energy efficiency programs, demand response programs, or both.

-(o) “Free-rider” means a customer who would have implemented demand response or energy efficiency without participating in an energy efficiency program or demand response program, yet participates in a demand response or energy efficiency program and receives an incentive or bonus for participation.
+(r) “Free-rider” means a customer who would have implemented demand response or energy efficiency without participating in an energy efficiency program or demand response program, yet participates in a demand response or energy efficiency program and receives an incentive or bonus for participation.

-(p) “Gross energy savings” means the change in energy consumption that results directly from the implementation of an energy efficiency program or demand response program.
+(s) “Gross energy savings” means the change in energy consumption that results directly from the implementation of an energy efficiency program or demand response program.

-(q) “Gross demand savings” means the change in demand that results directly from demand response program or energy efficiency program actions taken by program participants regardless of the extent or nature of program influences on their actions.
+(t) “Gross demand savings” means the change in demand that results directly from the implementation of an energy efficiency program or demand response program.

-(r) “Income effect” means the short term and long term change in a customer’s energy use that is induced by a change in the amount of disposable income available to the customer.
+(u) “Income effect” means the short term and long term change in a customer’s energy use that is induced by a change in the amount of disposable income available to the customer.

-(s) “Integrated resource plan”, or “IRP” means a utility’s document submitted to the commission in order to meet the requirements of 170 IAC 4-7.
+(v) “Integrated resource plan”, or “IRP” means a utility’s document submitted to the commission in order to meet the requirements of 170 IAC 4-7.

-(t) “Load building” means a program intended to increase electricity consumption without regard to the timing of the increased usage.
+(w) “Load building” means a program intended to increase electricity consumption without regard to the timing of the increased usage.

-(u) “Load retention” means a program intended to induce customers, that have a bona fide option of switching to alternative sources of energy services or customer owned generation, to remain as customers.
+(x) “Load retention” means a program intended to induce customers, that have a bona fide option of switching to alternative sources of energy services or customer owned generation, to remain as customers.

-(v) “Lost revenue” means the revenue lost, if any, less the variable operating and maintenance costs saved as a result of an energy efficiency program or demand response program.
+(y) “Lost revenue” means the revenue lost, if any, less the variable operating and maintenance costs saved as a result of an energy efficiency program or demand response program.

-(w) “Market effects” means the indirect influence of an energy efficiency program or demand response program that results in energy and demand savings that have not been captured in EM&V activities.
+(z) “Market effects” means the indirect influence of an energy efficiency program or demand response program that results in energy and demand savings that have not been captured in EM&V activities.

-(x) “Net demand savings” means the portion of gross demand savings that is attributable to a demand response program or energy efficiency program, including free ridership and spillover.
+(aa) “Net demand savings” means the portion of gross demand savings that is attributable to a demand response program or energy efficiency program, adjusted for free ridership and spillover.

-(y) “Net energy savings” means the portion of gross energy savings that is attributable to an energy efficiency program or demand response program, including free ridership and spillover.
+(bb) “Net energy savings” means the portion of gross energy savings that is attributable to an energy efficiency program or demand response program, adjusted for free ridership and spillover.